Choosing your multi-parameter monitor

 Species range

 For most small animal veterinary practices, a standard multi-parameter monitor will cover the range of species you see on a day-to-day basis.
 If you specialise in exotics, you may need to look at a more specialised monitor that can interpret heart rates in smaller animals.
 Some standard multi-parameter monitors even have lower sample rate options, meaning they can monitor even the smallest of kittens or small furies in your practice more accurately.
-(How to choose your new multi-parameter monitor).

 Portability and battery power